DoughnutsNCookies/42KL-CP-Minishell/README.md

 ```
-Notice that the second line is `empty`.
-This is due to the `export` command being ran in the subshell, so the main shell did not have the variable `A` exported.
+Notice that the `second line is empty`.
+This is due to the `export` command being run in the subshell, so the main shell did not have the variable `A` exported.

 `*` (Wildcard)
 - `*` is a wildcard that matches any sequence of characters (including none) in a filename or directory path.